andrewmeyerhofer/Project-1/README.md

 </p>
 <p>
-Within PHP Manager...
+Within PHP Manager, I clicked "Register new PHP version" and pathed it to php-cgi.
 I also reloaded the IIS webserver by performing a stop and start.
 </p>
 <br />